onoufriosm/redux-setup-guide/README.md

 With these **two** lines of code we can perform all the actions described in the [Actions](#actions) section for this entity

-Then, using the react-redux containers explained [later](#react-redux) in this guide, you can start doing your api call in React in no time!
+Then, using the react-redux containers explained [later](#react-redux) in this guide, you can start making your api calls in React in no time!

 ## Understanding the Guide